deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Staking USDe

 Ethena enables _Stakers_ to earn yield by locking their `USDe` in the `StakedUSDeV2` contract, which issues `sUSDe` in return.
-This contract inherits the ERC-4626 vault standard but breaks with the standard by implementing a cooldown period to complete a withdrawal.
+This contract inherits the ERC-4626 vault standard and adds a cooldown period to complete a withdrawal.
 Users deposit `USDe` and receive `sUSDe` at a ratio determined by total vault assets and total shares.
 Yield earned by the vault is reflected as an increase in the value of each `sUSDe` share.

 The `StakedUSDeV2` contract implements a cooldown period, users must wait 7 days to complete a withdrawal.
 After the cooldown period—configured in `setCooldownDuration` and capped at 90 days—the `USDe` can be withdrawn by calling `withdraw` which transfers `USDe` from the `USDeSilo` contract to the _Staker_.

 The `StakedUSDeV2` contract includes a blacklist mechanism managed by addresses holding the `BLACKLIST_MANAGER_ROLE`.
 If a user is blacklisted, they are prevented from staking or unstaking `USDe`.
-This could result in _loss of funds_ if users are unable to retrieve their staked assets and have to sell `sUSDe` on the open market at a discount.
+This could result in _loss of funds_ if users are unable to retrieve their staked assets and and if they have to sell `sUSDe` on the open market at a discount.
 It can lead to a complete _loss of funds_ if their `sUSDe` is burned from their wallet and redistributed to other _Stakers_ via the `redistributeLockedAmount` function, which is controlled by the `DEFAULT_ADMIN_ROLE`.

 Protocol yield is transferred into the system via the `StakingRewardsDistributor` contract.
 This contract holds `USDe` rewards and regularly calls `transferInRewards` to transfer them into `StakedUSDeV2`.
 The `StakingRewardsDistributor` is operated by an address labeled [Operator](#security-council), which is itself appointed by the [Dev Multisig](#security-council).
 While the [Operator](#security-council) can delay transfers, they cannot redirect funds or change the recipient.
 This minimizes the risk of _loss of unclaimed yield_, though misconfiguration or inaction may still delay yield distribution.
 The [Dev Multisig](#security-council) can replace the [Operator](#security-council) to prevent _loss of unclaimed yield_.